 Much later in 2001 this live album was revisited by the Beautown label and with the addition of several unreleased tracks and released as "The Red Album".

-From Another Time THE FLYING BURRITO BROTHERS - live albums The Red Album
+THE FLYING BURRITO BROTHERS - live albums | ||

-(SHILOH SCD 4094 (US) 1991 / SUNDOWN SDLP / CD 072 (UK)
+- THE FLYING BURRITO BROTHERS: From Another Time (SHILOH SCD 4094 (US) 1991 / SUNDOWN SDLP / CD 072 (UK) Recorded live in 1976

 Diggi Liggi Li / Wheels / Dim Lights,Thick Smoke / Faded Love / Devil In Disguise